 More ambitious than other available catalog/inventory applications that simply provide a list of issued records, BRIAN starts instead with the recording session itself and includes all session details: date, location, full personnel, master numbers, tune titles, and all catalog numbers of every issued performance.
 Going beyond Rust, it also includes song composers, timings, and full titles of issues.

 BRIAN could be used to produce a discography of an individual artist or a general work - it can handle anything in Rust or Raben or Ruppli (as long as someone's willing to enter the data!).
 BRIAN was used to compile the discography in Capitol's Sinatra Singles boxed set.

-Use the links in the left sidebar to navigate the documentation.
-As you click on a page, the sub-header links for that page will display.
 In some cases, the documentation is not up to date with the current version of BRIAN.
 In those cases, the information is sufficient for you to extrapolate from it what you need to know.
-In a more perfect world, the documentation would be done along with the newest release of software and beer would be free.
+In a more perfect world, the documentation would be updated along with the newest release of software and beer would be free.

 See Release Notes for change details

 PLEASE!
 Feel free to email Steve Albin with any questions or problems you might have.